jvehanen/dj4e/README.md

 In this repository I have put everything that I was studying and developing during all the 4 courses of this Specialization.

 NOTE: This is a public repo and there is nothing wrong about it.
 For a new student taking this course, there is no realistic way to misuse these files in an attempt to pass the course without doing the work.
 Passing the assingments will require providing results in phases and include personalized id's.
-Trying to plagiarize this work will be a complete waste of time so do not even attempt it.
+Trying to plagiarize this work will be a complete waste of time, from which you will learn absolutely nothing, so do not even attempt it.

 ## About the Specialization